MicrosoftDocs/Devices-docs/surface/unenroll-surface-devices-from-semm.md

 > [!NOTE]
 > To boot to Surface UEFI, press **Volume Up** and **Power** simultaneously while the device is off.
 Hold **Volume Up** until the Surface logo is displayed and the device begins to boot.

-To create a Surface UEFI reset package, follow these steps:
+To create a Surface UEFI reset package:

-1. Open Microsoft Surface UEFI Configurator from the Start menu.
+1. Download and install the [Surface IT Toolkit](surface-it-toolkit.md) and open [UEFI Configurator](surface-it-toolkit-uefi-config.md).
 2. Click **Start**.
 3. Click **Reset Package**, as shown in Figure 2.